ptitSeb/gl4es/COMPILE.md

 Per-platform
 ====

-##### OpenPandora
+## OpenPandora

 This is the main developpement platform for now.
 GL4ES works on all 3 models (CC, Rebirth and Gigahertz), and with all driver version.
 For the SGX Driver version that doesn't support X11 Windowed mode (i.e. there is no `/usr/lib/libpvrPVR2D_X11WSEGL.so` library in the firmware), you need to use one of the framebuffer output: `LIBGL_FB=1` is the fastest, but you may need `LIBGL_FB=2` if you need 32bits framebuffer, or `LIBGL_FB=3` if you need GL in a Window (but it will be slow, as each frame has to be blitted back in the X11 windows).
 On the Pandora, the special `LIBGL_GAMMA` can be used also, to boost gamma at load, using firmware command to change LCD gamma.

-##### ODroid
+## ODroid

 GL4ES works well on ODroid.
 I can test on XU4 model, but it has been reported to work on all model, including 64bits version.
 On ODroid, the EGL context can be created with SRGB attribute, by using `LIBGL_SRGB=1`, for a nice boost in the gamma (supported on most ODroid).

-##### OrangePI
+## OrangePI
 GL4ES works on OrangePI using ODROID profile.
 GLES Hardware is MALI and is similar to ODroid in many way.
 I don't own any OrangePI but I have seen many success in compiling and using the lib.

-##### C.H.I.P.
+## C.H.I.P.

 GL4ES should work on CHIP and PocketCHIP.
 Framebuffers mode will probably not work, with only `LIBGL_FB=3` mode that seems to work fine, and with adequate performances (there is probably no slow blit, as the driver handle directly the GL->X11 blit).
 Also, on the CHIP, you will probably need to do `sudo apt-get install chip-mali-userspace` to be sure the GLES driver of the CHIP is present.

-##### RaspberryPI
+## RaspberryPI

-GL4ES works on RaspberryPI.
-I don't own any RPi model, so I cannot fine tune it for this plateform.
+GL4ES works on RaspberryPI, on both legacy driver and mesa opensourced ones.
-Framebuffer mode should work on this plateform.
+For Legacy driver, the Framebuffer mode should work on this plateform.
 It seems `LIBGL_FB=3` gives good result and should be used in most cases. `LIBGL_FB=1` try to use `DispManX` for more speed.
 Be aware that if you use X-less config, many SDL version dedicated to DispManX do not handle GL context creation.
 So trying to create a GL context with this version of SDL will fail, but GL4ES is never called, so I cannot "fix" that (the fix would be inside SDL/DispManX driver).
-Also, GLES 1.1 seems to be deprecated in latest version of the OS, so you may need to use ES2.0 backend.

-##### Android
+## Android
 On Android build of GL4ES, no X11 function are called.
 So most `glX` function are not defined.
 That means that the GL context (in fact a GLES1.1 context) has to be created by other apps (mainly SDL or SDL2).

 On Android version 4.0 and earlier, there is a bug that prevent dlopen to be called inside dlopen (see [here](http://grokbase.com/t/gg/android-ndk/124bdvscqx/block-with-calling-dlopen-and-dlclose)).